RealGeeks/check_please/README.md

 ## Usage

-At the moment, you can use this from Ruby.
+### CLI

+Use the `bin/check_please` executable.
+(To get started, run it with the '-h' flag.)

+### From Within Ruby

 Create two JSON strings and pass them to `CheckPlease.render_diff`.
 You'll get back a third string containing a nicely formatted report of all the differences CheckPlease found in the two JSON strings.
+(See also:  ./usage_examples.rb.)

 (You can also parse the JSON strings yourself and pass the resulting data structures in, if you're into that.
 I mean, I wrote this to help compare JSON